 We have discussed the reconstruction process in section~\ref{sec:met:reconstruction}.
-However, the reconstruction is not complete.
-We need a criteria to determine how many components we should keep in the reconstruction.
-In this section, we introduce the criteria we used for components selection.

-The number of components should be kept is still an open question in principal components analysis.
-Many criteria have been proposed to solve this problem since PCA was invented in 1901, e.g. Akaike information criteria (AIC), Bayesian information criteria (BIC) \cite{2007MNRAS.377.L74}, and the combinations of them.
+Then we need a criterion to determine how many components we should keep in the reconstruction.
+This is still an open question in principal components analysis.
+Many criteria have been proposed to solve this problem since PCA was invented in 1901, e.g. Akaike information criterion (AIC), Bayesian information criterion (BIC) \cite{2007MNRAS.377.L74}, and the combinations of them.
 Yu et al. used a criterion called Goodness of Fit \cite{2013PRD.88.103528}.
 Although these criteria works well in general, there are defects in these criteria: introducing either additional parameter or additional assumptions, such as $s$ in the combination of AIC and BIC \cite{2010PRL.104.211301}.
 Furthermore, evaluating these parameters arbitrarily may lead to quite different reconstructing results in some particular problems.

-In this paper, we introduce a criteria based on AIC.
-As there are dozens of data points, we replace AIC with AICc (the small-sample-size corrected version of AIC).
-The expression of AICc is
+In this paper, we introduce a new criterion for principal components selection.
+It is a modified AICc (the small-sample-size corrected version of AIC) criterion.
+The expression of AICc is \cite{1989Biometrika,1997statistics33}

-where $M$ is the number of parameters, i.e. the number of components we keep, and $N$ is the size of data set, $\chi_{min}^{2}$ represents the deviation from observational data or simulated data.
+where $M$ is the number of parameters, i.e. the number of components we keep, and $N$ is the size of data set. $\chi_{min}^{2}$, i.e. Eq.(\ref{eq:chisquare}), represents the deviation from observational data or simulated data.
 It is expected that reducing $M$ will be accompanied by a reduction in the error, but an increased chance of getting $w(z)$ wrong \cite{2010PRL.104.211301}, which means $w(z)$ is reconstructed less accurately (so the bias increases), but the error bars are smaller (so the variance decreases)\cite{2003PRL.90.031301}.
 It turns out that the challenge for this issue is to achieve a balance between the bias and variance.
-Therefore we add an empirical parameter $s$ into the latter item of AICc to determine the value of $s$.
-After that, the modified AICc criteria is
+Therefore we add an empirical parameter $s$ into the latter term of AICc to determine the value of $M$.
+After that, the modified AICc criterion is

 where $s$ is the tuning factor we add to AICc to include the penalty for more parameters and to avoid overfitting.